ddycai/simple-template-engine/README.md

 echo $plink->render('template.php');
 ```

-You can also pass in an extension that will be appended to all renders by an Environment.
+You can also pass in an extension that will be appended to all template paths in Environment.

 ```php
 $plink = new \Plink\Environment('path/to/templates', '.php');